ssfwmorry/kakeyo/docs/database/functions.md

     select
       types.name as type_name,
       types.id as type_id,
+      case
+        when types.id is null then true -- 精算recordはis_pair=true
-      types.pair_id is not null as is_pair, -- MEMO: 精算の場合もis_pair=falseになってしまうので修正する
+        else types.pair_id is not null -- それ以外はtypes.pair_idで判断
+      end as is_pair,
       sub_types.id as sub_type_id,
       sub_types.name as sub_type_name,
       color_classifications.name as color_name,